Authenticity has long been one of the most respected and sought after qualities in leadership, presenting and public speaking.

 It seems to me that life experience and conditioning dictates that we inevitably end up with many ‘selves’.

-The list is infinite but to give you an example of just a few we have:
+The list is infinite but to give you an example of just a few, we have our:

-And of course on the less endearing side we have:
+And of course on the less endearing side we have our:

-So when it comes to presenting and speaking in public therein lays the challenge, which self should we be exactly?
+So when it comes to authenticity in public speaking, which self should we be?

 Our Mindful Self